cs107e/cs107e.github.io/labs/lab3/lab.md

 The final part of this exercise is to understand the *current program status register
 (CPSR)*.
 [Here is a page which documents this register.](http://www-mdp.eng.cam.ac.uk/web/library/enginfo/mdp_micro/lecture3/lecture3-1.html)
-Pay particular attention to the top four condition code bits, N, Z, C, and V.
+Pay particular attention to the four condition code bits at the top, N, Z, C, and V.

 Continue stepping through blink until you enter the delay loop.